Apoll011/FinalistHub-Client/README.md

 ---

-## License 📜
+## License

-This project is licensed under the **SELECT-A-LICENSE** License.
+This project is licensed under the MIT License.
 For more details, please refer to the LICENSE file in the repository.

 ---